-Once you have the dimensions of the wood needed to make the size of mantle you desire, miter cut each side that doesn't touch the wall at a 45 degree angle so that when the ends of the wood come together you have a nice 90 degree corner (unless your just doing butt joints and then you do a straight cut).
+Once you have the dimensions of the wood needed to make the size of mantle you desire.
+Then you miter cut each side that doesn’t touch the wall at a 45 degree angle.
+So, that when the ends of the wood come together you have a nice 90 degree corner (unless you’re just doing butt joints and then you do a straight cut).
 The only board with all straight cuts will be the one attached to the wall that all the others will fit around so that we can secure them to it.

 Last but DEFINITELY not least is the caulk.
 These final details in a project are what take amateur-projects and turn them into DIY-Pro projects!
 On each side of every single trim piece I put caulk.
 I also caulked the whole width of the board and batten that touched the ceiling and that touched the mantle.

-Something I would do differently with caulking, if I did it all again, I would tape off the mantle so that none of the caulk would smear on the mantle while spreading it.
+Something I would do differently with caulking, if I did it all again.
+I would tape off the mantle so that none of the caulk would smear on the mantle while spreading it.
 It would only go where I wanted it to.
-It's not a big deal since the mantle is so tall, hardly anyone can see up there and it not super noticeable anyways so its fine.
+It’s not a big deal since the mantle is so tall, hardly anyone can see up there.
+It not super noticeable anyways so its fine.

 WHAT I DID RIGHT: There are two parts of this project that stick out to me: painting and wood filling.
 The painting turned out so well using the sprayer.
 The finish is just beautiful and it took relatively no time at all to complete.

 WHERE I GOT LUCKY: The mantle was a difficult build and it feels like a miracle that it ended up so well.
-The 45 degree mitered edges didn’t line up at all so a lot of wood filler was used and luckily the side of the mantle that looks the roughest is on the side that’s hardly ever seen.
+The 45 degree mitered edges didn’t line up at all.
+So, a lot of wood filler was used.
+Luckily the side of the mantle that looks the roughest is on the side that’s hardly ever seen.

-Now I'm going to cozy up in front of my fireplace to enjoy all the hard work and you can too!
+Now I’m going to cozy up in front of my fireplace to enjoy all the hard work.
+The best part is you can too!

 Follow along with all the projects @olivegreyavenue.